vishnu341/Git-ex2/README.md

 # Git-ex2

-Hello ,This is a simple ReadMe.md File.
+Hello ,This is a simple ReadMe File for Training.